 MOD EUR/16A22A3/1

 11.49 Wherever the use of a recorded frequency assignment to a space station is suspended for a period exceeding six months, the notifying administration shall inform the Bureau of the date on which such use was suspended.
 When the recorded assignment is brought back into use, the notifying administration shall, subject to the provisions of No. 11.49.1 when applicable, so inform the Bureau, as soon as possible.
 On receipt of the information sent under this provision, the Bureau shall make that information available as soon as possible on the ITU website and shall publish it in the BR IFIC.
 The date on which the recorded assignment is brought back into use28 shall be not later than three years from the date on which the use of the frequency assignment was suspended, provided that the notifying administration informs the Bureau of the suspension within six months from the date on which the use was suspended.
 If the notifying administration informs the Bureau of the suspension more than six months after the date on which the use of the frequency assignment was suspended, this three-year time period shall be reduced.
 In this case, the amount by which the three-year period shall be reduced shall be equal to the amount of time that has elapsed between the end of the six-month period and the date that the Bureau is informed of the suspension.
 If the notifying administration informs the Bureau of the suspension more than 21 months after the date on which the use of the frequency assignment was suspended, the frequency assignment shall be cancelled.
-(WRC-15)
+Ninety days before the end of the period of suspension, the Bureau shall send a reminder to the notifying administration.
+If the Bureau does not receive the confirmation of bringing back into use within thirty days following the limit date of the period of suspension established in accordance with this provision, it shall cancel the entry in the Master Register.
+The Bureau shall, however, inform the administration concerned before taking such action.
+(WRC-19)

 Reasons: The Bureau should be informed about the start of the 90-day period required under RR No. 11.49.1, so the alignment between RR No. 11.47 and RR No. 11.49 should be introduced into the Radio Regulations.